Context-level Language Modeling by Learning Predictive Context Embeddings: Experiments

 \subsection{Experimental Setup}

-\textbf{Backbone and Training Settings.} We evaluate \MethodName on two widely used Transformer families to demonstrate its architectural compatibility and effectiveness. (i) \textbf{GPT2}: models are pretrained from scratch on OpenWebText~\citep{Gokaslan2019OpenWeb} with a maximum sequence length of 1024 tokens.
-Additional implementation details are provided in Table~\ref{tab:gpt2_hyper}. (ii) \textbf{Pythia}: to examine large-scale scalability, we train ContextLM-Pythia on the Pile dataset~\citep{gao2020pile} (300B tokens) with a maximum sequence length of 2048 tokens, following official hyperparameters including tokenizer, optimizer, learning rate schedule, and batch size.
+\paragraph{Models and Datasets} We evaluate \MethodName on two widely used Transformer families to demonstrate its architectural compatibility and effectiveness. (i) \textbf{GPT-2}: models are pretrained from scratch on the OpenWebText~\citep{Gokaslan2019OpenWeb} with a maximum sequence length of 1024.
+Additional implementation details on GPT-2 are provided in Appendix~\ref{appendix:training_hyper}. (ii) \textbf{Pythia}: to examine large-scale scalability, we train ContextLM-Pythia from scratch on the entire Pile dataset~\citep{gao2020pile} (300B tokens) with a maximum sequence length of 2048, following the original Pythia tokenizer and training configuration (optimizer settings, learning rate schedule, batch size, and context length).

-\textbf{Specific Setting for \MethodName.} In our practice, we use the mean pooling function as the mapping function $f(\cdot)$ in Sec.~\ref{sec: architecture}.
+\paragraph{ContextLM Settings} In our practice, we use the mean pooling function as the mapping function $f(\cdot)$ in Sec.~\ref{sec: architecture}.
 We use the first token embedding $h_0$ as ${c}_{init}$.
 For Pythia models that use PoSE as the position embedding technique, we use the position of the first token in each chunk as the context chunk position in context layers.
-Moreover, unless specifically noted, we set the context chunk size to $w=4$ and use a 2-layer context predictor.
+Unless specifically noted, we set the context chunk size to $w=4$ and use a two-layer Context Predictor.